 Establishing your ITM program

-The insider threat risk is one organizations simply can’t ignore.
-With the number of endpoints increasing and securing access to sensitive data becoming more challenging, organizations need to step back and assess how — and how well — they’re protecting themselves from internal threats.
+The insider threat risk is one that organisations simply can’t ignore.
+With the number of endpoints increasing and securing access to sensitive data becoming more challenging, organisations need to step back and assess how — and how well — they’re protecting themselves from internal threats.

 Traditional approaches to security aren’t enough to defend against these threats, however.
-Organizations should consider employing the following strategies as well:
+Organisations should consider employing the following strategies as well: